leonlinsx/minimal-mistakes/_posts/2020-05-12-opco-marketing.md

 Meagen
 - We're trying to figure out if we want to do our travel conference again, and the format for it
 - Are people willing to be there all day?
 Do people just want a half day conference now?
-- Can we have a food delivery company deliver them an espresso while watching, make it more interactive?
+- Can we have a food delivery company deliver them an espresso while watching, **make it more interactive?**

+*LL - I just [saw a tweet about an event host doing this.](https://twitter.com/beondeck/status/1260426112984928256?s=20 "Twitter") Seems like a good way to delight customers.
+Swag money has to go somewhere now*

 **What one piece of advice do you have for everyone?**